OCR Academy 28 Day No Complaining Challenge - 9 Blame

 Blame

 Blaming others is a good way to put yourself in an emotional hole.
-The discomfort of owning your mistakes, growing from it will help you become emotionally resilient and emotionally strong AF.
+Growing from the discomfort of owning your mistakes will help you become emotionally resilient and emotionally strong.

-Think about when others who were clearly in the wrong, how would you feel if that person deflected, used excuses to validate why they acted the way they did?
-Vs owning it, accepting the consequence and being slightly uncomfortable?
+Think about others who were clearly in the wrong.
+How would you feel if that person deflected, used excuses to validate why they acted the way they did?
+Think about if they owned it, accepting the consequence and being slightly uncomfortable.
 Showing you that they are aware of what they did and will learn from it so they won’t make the same mistake twice.
 That’s a person we would want in our tribe.

 Blaming circumstances does not put you in a position to do your best.
 Be better.